bordalaz/rsschool-cv/cv.md

 ## Personal qualifications

 *  As an organised and highly service driven individual, i want within dynamic and fast paced working environments.
 To use my professional skills to help achieve company’s aims as a web-developer, frontend-developer.
-Able to work under pressure, to work efficiently both individually and in a team, punctual, eager to learn
+Able to work under pressure, to work efficiently both individually and in a team, punctual, resolute man, responsible, eager to learn.